 I can feel the life leave my body, slowly draining away and I'm scared, really scared.
 I've faced death before but fear like this never came to me at those times as much as it does now and I believe it only visits me now because this time I know what I'm leaving behind.
 "I love you, Chakotay" – my voice is a mere whisper and my throat and chest make strange rattling and gurgling sounds, but my ears need to hear these words just once more.

 I wonder has he missed me yet, if the crew know I'm missing, if they'll ever get home and once I start on this track, a million other questions follow which I'll never now find answers to.

 The image of Chakotay won't leave me and my mind brings me his face, the soft sound of his voice and the gentle feel of his touch.

-I know my death creeps closer all the time and I feel myself shiver more now and know I’m in shock.
+I know my death creeps closer all the time and I feel myself shiver more now and know I'm in shock.
 I cough more and pain tears through me, leaving me gasping for air and I taste blood in my mouth and feel it escape the side of my lips.
 The back of my head feels on fire and slowly I feel the numbness of my legs spread upwards, taking some of the pain away.
-I had always been taught that pain was a good thing, told you that limbs and such were still working and as it leaves me now, I know that’s another bad sign for me, that when the pain and feeling stops, I’ll probably be dead.
+I'd always been taught that pain was a good thing, told you that limbs and such were still working and as it leaves me now, I know that's another bad sign for me, that when the pain and feeling stops, I'll probably be dead.

 I find myself amazed at what sensations I'm aware of.
 I feel the trickle of blood from my ear and know my head injuries are severe.
 I know my leg is broken as earlier I felt the angle it was at before the numbness set in.
 My chest feels ready to explode and I know ribs are broken and possibly my lung punctured as each breath I try and take only gets harder.